CODE-ARCHITECTURE/HeTA/README.md

 # HeTA
-Due to data copyright issues and time constraints, we will make supplementary updates in the future.
+Due to data copyright issues, we will make supplementary updates when our paper is accepted.